Histology

 as a function of current.
 The slope of the linear part of the curve

-provides a measure of the electrical resistance of the cell.
+provides a measure of the input resistance of the cell.
 Although

 this technique is relatively difficult to perform (compared with patch